 Here are the answers to some of our most asked questions.
 If you don’t see the answer to your question below, please contact us.

 SDQPI is a systemic approach to assessing, improving and communicating the level of quality in early care and education programs.
-We do this through our Quality Rating and Improvement System (QRIS), which rates seven elements of quality, giving each participating program a tier rating (1-5).
 This system helps improve the quality of participating programs so they are better prepared to help all children grow socially, emotionally, and physically in a healthy environment, with knowledgeable and caring providers who engage children in a range of enriching activities.

 San Diego County offers a variety of program settings from which parents can choose an early care and education provider best suited to their child and unique situation.
 These settings include: center-based programs subsidized by the California Department of Education or Head Start; school district-based programs; college-based centers; for-profit, faith-based or non-profit centers; and family child care homes.
 Any of these setting may serve children from infancy through preschool.